499602D2/tg-launchbot/README.md

 	- improve json-parsing performance by using multiprocessing

-	- use an in-memory DB, like redis or memcached, to handle all responses
+	- use in-memory caching, like redis or memcached, to handle all responses

 		- reduce disk writes and reads: SD cards have terrible latency, LPDDR4 on RasPi is pretty snappy

-		- update in-mem DB on API call
+		- update cache on API call

 		- key:vals for all chats: simple, fast, easy